Dance

 DAN 560 Scientific Principles in the Teaching of Dance (4 Credits)

 This course is designed to assist graduate students as they teach dance technique.
 The principles of anatomy, injury prevention and rehabilitation, and nutrition are examined in relation to fundamentals of dance pedagogy; expressive dance aesthetics are examined formally within a context of current body science.
 Through analysis of body alignment, safe and efficient movement patterns, and proper nutritional needs, students learn methods that increase efficiency, clarity, strength and coordination and that ultimately achieve desired aesthetic goals.
 Class work includes lectures, experiential application, and computer analyses to reinforce a rigorous understanding of the scientific principles and body mechanics that are observed within dance performance as well as in excellent teaching of dance.
-Prerequisite: DAN 241 or the equivalent.
+Prerequisite: DAN 241 or equivalent.
+Restrictions: DAN graduate students only.

 Fall, Spring, Alternate Years